216: No Such Thing As A Lobster War

 Cool.

-a catfish dispute between the US and Vietnam and a sprat spat between Latvia and Russia.
+a catfish dispute between the US and Vietnam, and sprat-spat

+That's amazing.
 God, fish are real troublemakers, aren't they?

-And so, on lobsters, which I believe this was about, so the Caribbean, so the thing that this was originally about actually was a Caribbean spiny lobster, which was a kind of rock lobster.
+And so on lobsters, which I believe this was about, so the Caribbean...
+So the thing that this was originally about actually was a Caribbean spiny lobster, which was a kind of rock lobster.

 But this is a kind of lobster that queues.
+So, a very British brand of lobster.

-So, a very British brand of lobster, but when they migrate, they form orderly single-file queues.
+But when they migrate, they form orderly single-file queues.

+So, they migrate seasonally because they want to get away from cold water.
 And these, you know, these are the most precious lobsters on that coastline.

+And, yeah, they cling to each other and form an orderly queue and move single-file.
 Each rests its antennae over the sort of arse of the lobster in front.

-And they move like a conga.
+Oh, and they move like a conga.

 That's so exciting.
+It's a lobster conga.

 Yeah.

-I read that in North America back when the European settlers first went there for the first time, there was so much lobster in the water that they would wash up onto the shore in piles piles two feet high.
+I read that in North America back when the European settlers first went there for the first time, there was so much lobster in the water that they would wash up onto the shore in piles two feet high.

 Like a tsunami, a tiny tsunami of